Geeksltd/Programming.Tips/Classes.md

 ## Classes Should Be Small

-Just like methods, classes should be small.
+&nbsp;&nbsp; Just like methods, classes should be small.
 But what is small?
 To measure “size”:

   - For methods, we simply count code lines.
   - For classes we count responsibilities.